JENNIFER WHITE

 December 2020: The AACTA Awards

-A real thrill this week: Stateless which I coached on has won 13 AACTA Awards (Australian Academy of Cinema and Television Arts)!
+A real thrill this week: Stateless has won 13 AACTA Awards (Australian Academy of Cinema and Television Arts)!

 If you haven't seen it, it is the 6-part TV drama series co-created/produced by Cate Blanchett on the Australian immigration detention centre system.
 Gripping and heartbreaking story and performances - you can catch it on Netflix and ABC iView.